Introduction to Snaking a Drain

 Understanding the Problem

-- Prepare the Area: Start by clearing out any standing water in the sink or tub.
-Place a bucket or container underneath the drain to catch any debris or water that may come out during the snaking process.
-Lay down old towels or rags around the work area to absorb spills.
+- Prepare the Area: Begin by removing any standing water from the sink or tub.
+Position a bucket under the drain to catch any debris or water that may spill out during the process.

 Why These Steps Are Effective